 Room 2 Radio

 If you’re a keen party-goer struggling with the monotony of isolation, Room 2 Radio has you covered.
 Created by two Sydneysiders, this virtual nightclub experience is bringing the hottest musical lineups to your screen, letting you keep the party going even in isolation.
-Organisers encourage Room 2 Radio attendees to limit the number of people viewing together, and are taking safe social distancing measures whilst running the online club.
+Organisers encourage Room 2 Radio attendees to limit the number of people viewing together.
+The organisers are also taking safe social distancing measures while running the online club.
 Room 2 Radio also features a chatroom for anyone wanting to socialise with other virtual party goers.

-Regular trivia-goer but can’t attend your local quiz night?
+Are you a regular trivia-goer but can’t attend your local quiz night?
 Luckily, there are plenty of virtual options across Australia.
 Various pubs and trivia companies are getting creative by hosting online trivia nights that let you go head-to-head from the comfort of your living room.
-Melbourne-based Shit Pub Trivia is hosting a trivia night every Wednesday, while Janet’s Local Taphouse Trivia is being hosted on Zoom every Sunday evening.
-Alternatively, check out Isolation Trivia (which is hosting multiple trivia nights every week, including themed quizzes) or Dangerous Females’ Couch Quiz Night, which is raising money for victims of domestic and sexual violence.

-For board game-lovers, Tabletopia is the perfect online destination.
+For board game lovers, Tabletopia is the perfect online destination.
 The site gives you and your friends access to over 800 games from chess to Secret Hitler, and lets you join games in progress with other users.
 The site also features an editor which allows users to build their own board games without any prior programming knowledge or experience.
-The site can be accessed from browsers on Mac and Windows, or you can download the app from Steam, App Store, or Google Play.
+Tabletopia can be accessed from browsers on Mac and Windows, or you can download the app from Steam, Apple’s App Store, or Google Play.